 One of the first decisions that have to be made for someone planning a planted aquarium is ‘high tech’ or ‘low tech’.
-These terms tend to include aspects of plant keeping including the lighting, fertilizers, selection of plants (low light plants or high light plants).
+These terms tend to include aspects of plant keeping, including lighting, fertilizers, and selection of plants (low-light plants or high-light plants).
 In my mind, the defining factor of a ‘high tech’ planted aquarium is adding a pressurized CO2 system.
-I decided very quickly that there were many disadvantages to attempting a CO2 setup for my first attempt at a planted aquarium, so a low-tech approach became my focus.
+I quickly decided there were many disadvantages to attempting a CO2 setup for my first attempt at a planted aquarium, so a low-tech approach became my focus.

 Despite all the advantages of a low-tech approach, wouldn’t it be great to have a compromise between an all-in CO2 setup and a slow growth setup?
 There is such a solution, and it involves a product from Seachem called Flourish Excel.